 - ½ -¾ Cup Parmesan Cheese – freshly grated (depending on taste)

-- ¾ tsp Salt , or more to taste - divided
+- ¾ tsp Salt – or more to taste; DIVIDED

 - Fresh Ground Pepper

-- Sage Leaves
+- Optional garnish Sage Leaves

 Instructions

-- Preheat oven to 400 degrees F.
+- Preheat oven to 400 degrees F. Arrange oven rack to the bottom third position.

 Notes

-*You can prepare the pancetta and squash mixture a day in advance.
+- Make-ahead: You can prepare the pancetta and squash mixture a day in advance.
 Cover the bowl and refrigerate overnight.
 Allow the mixture to sit at room temperature for 30-45 minutes before using.

 Nutrition